 The low back is designed to absorb compression, bending and rotation but these forces can contribute to injury of the disc, ligaments, facet joints, nerves, spinal muscles and fascia.
-Cindy looks at your entire body movement habits to see how you have adapted to chronic low back pain.
-Your body will try to allow you to move and do your activities but the movement capability of injured tissues is impaired.
+Cindy looks at your entire Healthy Body movement habits to see how you have adapted to chronic low back pain.
+Your Healthy Body will try to allow you to move and do your activities but the movement capability of injured tissues is impaired.

 How do you continue to move?
 You borrow flexibility from tissues adjacent to the injury.
 For example, if your initial injury was lifting something heavy a few years ago and you felt your back ”go”.
 You may have caused a small tear in one of the lower back discs and strained the local spinal muscles.
 These injuries can heal with scar tissue, if normal specific mobility is not restored and tissue healing does not progress fully.
 Your back pain will come and go with activities until you have used up the “adaptive potential” of the “helping” tissues.
 The pain becomes more constant and limits your activities, affects sleep and begins to require medicine to make the pain more manageable.

 Symptoms that are associated with back pain:

 - General across the back which may refer to your legs and is worse when standing

 - One sided pain that refers to the buttock that is worse when sitting

 - Leg pain and/or tingling from back nerve irritation

 - Poor posture: bent over or shifted to one side

 Previous Treatment Results

 With a first time low back strain, the treatment goal is to promote healing of the injured tissues that are usually under the area of pain.
 Exercises are recommended by physiotherapists to restore movement and to improve the stability and the strength of these muscles.
 The result will be good.
 Back pain solved.